BDC Hamburger Icon

 Small business term loan vs. line of credit

-Imani Francies, financial expert with US Insurance Agents, provided some information on the key differences between small business loans and lines of credit.
+Imani Francies, a financial expert with US Insurance Agents, provided some information on the key differences between a small business loan and a line of credit.

 It comes as a lump sum of money.